jamieskella/monkeyaisland.github.io/README.md

 | **Creative Coherence** | Whether all elements feel like they belong to the same game world | Good |

 This isn't intended to be a rigorous scientific instrument - it's a structured observation framework.
 The value isn't in any individual score but in the delta between generations.

 ---

-## The State of AI in Game Development

-This experiment sits within a rapidly shifting industry context.
-As of early 2026, the relationship between generative AI and game development is, to put it mildly, contested.

-The GDC 2026 State of the Game Industry Report found that 52% of game industry professionals now view generative AI as negatively impacting the industry, up from 30% in 2025 and 18% in 2024.
-At the same time, 36% report using AI tools in their daily work - primarily for research, coding assistance, and prototyping rather than final creative assets.
-BCG's 2026 Video Gaming Report estimates that roughly 50% of studios are now using AI in some capacity, and around 20% of new games on Steam disclosed AI use by mid-2025, a figure that climbed to 22% of all 2025 releases.
-The AI and Games newsletter tracked over 4,300 AI-tagged games on Steam by end of 2025 - a 4,750% increase since Steam began monitoring AI disclosures in 2023.

-The tension is real.
-Studios are adopting AI for efficiency and prototyping while the creative community pushes back against its use in player-facing content.
-The strongest opposition comes from those closest to the work: 64% of visual and technical artists, 63% of game designers and narrative developers, and 59% of programmers report negative views, according to GDC 2026 data.
-As AI and Games commentator Tommy Thompson has noted, the industry needs to demonstrate meaningful use cases that deliver value to players rather than simply reducing headcount.

-Monkey AIsland is not a commentary on whether AI should or shouldn't be used in game development.
-It's a measurement of whether it *can*.

----